keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

     -Dmaven.surefire.debug=true

+Or slightly longer version (that allows you to specify debugging port as well as wait till you attach the debugger):

+    -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5006 -Xnoagent -Djava.compiler=NONE"

 and you will be able to attach remote debugger to the test.
 Unfortunately server and adapter are running in different JVMs, so this won't help to debug those.